cgarciae/treeo/docs/user-guide/api/merge.md

 # Merge

-Creates a new Tree with the same structure but its values updated based on the values from the incoming Trees.
+Creates a new Tree with the same structure but its values merged based on the values from the incoming Trees.

 ```python
 @dataclass